TimeCaps: Capturing Time Series Data With Capsule Networks: Abstract

 \section{Abstract}

-{Capsule networks excel in understanding spatial relationships in 2D data for vision related tasks.
-Even though they are not designed to capture 1D temporal relationships, with TimeCaps we demonstrate that given the ability, capsule networks excel in understanding temporal relationships.
-To this end, we generate capsules along the temporal and channel dimensions creating two temporal feature detectors which learn contrasting relationships.
-TimeCaps surpasses the state-of-the-art results by achieving 96.21\% accuracy on identifying 13 Electrocardiogram (ECG) signal beat categories, while achieving on-par results on identifying 30 classes of short audio commands.
-Further, the instantiation parameters inherently learnt by the capsule networks allow us to completely parameterize 1D signals which opens various possibilities in signal processing. }
+Capsule networks excel in understanding spatial relationships in 2D data for vision related tasks.
+TimeCaps is a capsule network designed to capture temporal relationships in 1D signals.
+In TimeCaps, we generate capsules along the temporal and channel dimensions, creating two feature detectors that learn contrasting relationships, prior to projecting the input signal in to a concise latent representation.
+We demonstrate the performance of TimeCaps in a variety of 1D signal processing tasks including characterisation, classification, decomposition and reconstruction.
+TimeCaps surpasses the state-of-the-art results by achieving 96.96\% accuracy on classifying 13 Electrocardiogram (ECG) signal beat categories, while achieving on-par results on identifying 30 classes of short audio commands.
+Instantiation parameters inherently learnt by the capsule networks allow characterisation, compression and reconstruction of 1D signals.
+TimeCaps demonstrates to be a promising data driven technique for multiple signal processing tasks.\footnote{https://github.com/hirunima/TimeCaps }